 Hellooooo in there!
 While all those drivers have to go over Snoqualmie Pass, you can bike right through it!
 Don’t forget your head lamps!
 Photo by Neil Hodges

 With more beautiful green forest to ride through and a 2.3 mile railroad tunnel at its eastern end, this is one of the most populated sections of the trail.
 You will be sharing it with other riders.
 Heads up: hikers, equestrians and sometimes even horse-drawn wagons use the trail, too.
-The grade is more noticeable here but by no means severe, say park staff.
+The grade is more noticeable here but by no means severe.
 Meander alongside the rushing waters of the Snoqualmie River’s south fork.
 Don’t forget to pack headlamps or other light gear and warm clothing.
-The Snoqualmie (AKA #50) Tunnel is pitch black and 15 to 20 colder than the temperatures outside of it.
+The Snoqualmie (AKA #50) Tunnel is pitch black inside and 15 to 20 degrees colder than the temperatures.

 Hyak to Easton— 18 miles (Exit 54-71)